OfficeDev/Microsoft-Teams-Samples/samples/check-in-current-location/csharp/README.md

 ﻿﻿﻿
 ## Get Check-in info of user

-This sample demos to get current location and time of user.
+This sample demos to get current location and time of user and all last check in of user.

 `Currently, Microsoft Teams support for get geolocation capability is only available for mobile clients`